franiriso/franiriso/README.md

 • **Mathematics Tutor** at a science school, helping students reach their academic goals.
 • **Research Engineer** at KTH, Sweden, developing a multi-dimensional in-ear sensor project.
 • **Assistant Researcher** at KTH, Sweden, researching in Medical Devices, with the collaboration of Karolinska Institutet (KI).
-• **Embedded Developer** at Creekside AB, a Swedish startup, specializing in real-time systems development.
+• **Embedded Developer** at Creekside AB, a Swedish startup, specializing in embedded systems development.

 ### 🧐 Curiosities
 • 🧠 Passionate about integrating biomedical applications with robotics to improve human well-being.